-EMILY MARDEN is counsel in Sidley’s Food and Drug Regulatory group.
-Emily trained in the life sciences, and has a deep understanding of the emerging science shaping therapeutic products, agriculture, foods and dietary supplements.
+EMILY MARDEN is trained in the life sciences, and has a deep understanding of the most advanced scientific developments shaping drug and biologic therapeutics as well as innovations in the development of foods, dietary supplements, and agriculture.
 Emily’s practice focuses on regulatory and strategic questions at the cutting edge, including:

 - Regenerative Medicine: clinical study, approval, and competitive issues associated with regenerative medicine (including gene therapy, cell therapy, and Public Health Service Act (PHSA) Section 361 products);

 - Complex Drugs and Biological Products: approval and competitive issues associated with complex drugs (e.g., non-biological complex drugs, peptides) and biological products

 - Genomics and Synthetic Biology: governance and international policy associated with genomics, gene editing, and synthetic biology in agriculture, food, drugs, and biological products;